Lihat Artikel Lainnya

 6. Shipping and delivery

-Types of Lead Time in Manufacturing
+Types of Manufacturing Lead Time

 To better understand, it’s crucial to distinguish between its different types.
 Each type serves a specific purpose in the manufacturing process.
 Let’s explore the types: